2022 Countdown to Kickoff: Columbia City Eagles - NewsBreak

 2022 Countdown to Kickoff: New Haven Bulldogs

-NEW HAVEN, Ind.
-(WFFT) - Led by junior wide receiver Mylan Graham, New Haven enters year two under head coach Kyle Booher with some big expectations.
-The Bulldogs finished 5-6 in Booher's first season at the helm, and graduate some players at key positions, including quarterback Jakar Williams.
-But entering...
+Led by junior wide receiver Mylan Graham, New Haven enters year two under head coach Kyle Booher with some big expectations.
+Led by junior wide receiver Mylan Graham, New Haven enters year two under head coach Kyle Booher with some big expectations.

 wfft.com